 We may use the information we collect from you when you register, become a member, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

-• To allow us to better service you in responding to your member service requests.
+- To allow us to offer you a better service in responding to your member service requests.

 How do we protect your information?

 Our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.